kensuio/exercise-dev-backend/go/carrier-pricing/carrier-data.md

 ### 1) Simple variable prices by vehicle

-Our price changes based upon the vehicle.
+Our price changes based on the vehicle.
 Implement a "vehicle" attribute on the request, that takes one of the following values, applying the appropriate markup:

 * bicycle: 10%
 * motorbike: 15%